By Edy Werder — IT Consultant & Tech Blogger

 - Service-specific jails (e.g., sshd, nginx, Postfix).

-Here’s an example configuration for SSH with email notifications:
+Here’s an example configuration file for SSH with email notifications:

 [DEFAULT]